 Cover Your Head – If you are sleeping outdoors in the tundra, or just in a cold room, cover your head.
 Your head is one of two of your body’s extremities where heat through which heat gets lost (the other being your feet).
 Wear a light beanie or cotton-knit cap, or else cover the top half of your head with another empty pillowcase.

-Insulation Separation – If you are outdoors in a cold environment and sleeping on a cold surface, such as the ground, make sure that you lay down an adequate pad between yourself and the cold surface which has insulating properties.
+Separate With Insulation – If you are outdoors in a cold environment and sleeping on a cold surface, such as the ground, make sure that you lay down adequate padding between yourself and the cold surface which has insulating properties.

 Sleeping Well When Traveling to Warmer Climates